-Accordingly, NAI staff determined that no violation of the Code took place, and that sanctions would not have been appropriate.
+Based on these findings, NAI staff determined that no violation of the Code took place, and that sanctions would not have been appropriate.

-Investigations Summary
+Summary

 The NAI's approach to compliance helped fix issues expeditiously, while reserving sanctions primarily for instances in which member companies are unwilling to make requested changes or fail to cooperate with NAI staff, thus helping to ensure the viability of the digital advertising ecosystem.